garethjmsaunders/digital-code-style-guide/html.md

 Rather than causing confusion, simply do not use it.

+### Bold and strong

+Remember that markup should be semantic: the elements used should also convey a layer of meaning.
+In HTML5

+* `<strong>` indicates strong importance, seriousness (a warning or cautionary notice), or urgency. ([WhatWG](https://html.spec.whatwg.org/multipage/semantics.html#the-strong-element))
+* `<b>` indicates "a span of text to which attention is being drawn for utilitarian purposes without conveying any extra importance and with no implication of an alternate voice or mood, such as keywords in a document abstract, product names in a review, actionable words in interactive text-driven software, or an article lede." ([WhatWG](https://html.spec.whatwg.org/multipage/semantics.html#the-b-element))

 ### Comments

 Comments are your messages to other developers, as well as to yourself, if you come back to your code after several months working on something else.